 When your body runs out of carbs to burn, it turns to protein.
 Being the building blocks for muscles, burning proteins causes loss of muscle mass.
 Carbs prevent protein burning and increase muscle retention.

 GRASS-FED WHEY PROTEIN

-A good post workout supplement should have quality protein to rebuild and refuel your muscles and by quality, we mean grass-fed!
+A good post workout supplement should have quality protein to rebuild and refuel your muscles and by quality, we mean grass fed whey protein powder!

 Grass-fed whey has ample advantages and benefits when compared to grain-fed whey.